 My great-grandmother always had a pot of Russian tea on the stove in the wintertime.
 With flavors of pineapple, orange and spices, you can choose to add rum or whiskey, or keep it non-alcoholic.
 It’s like hot apple cider — but better.

 Last but not least, this yummy mulled wine makes your house smell amazing.
-Plus, most of the alcohol cooks off so you can enjoy a guilt-free, low-ABV drink if you like!
+Plus, most of the alcohol cooks off so you can enjoy a guilt-free, low-ABV

 Let me know if you try this delicious bourbon hot toddy!
 Leave a star rating and review below.